Understanding Doctor Visa Options

 • Be below 45 years of age at the time of your application, unless you’re a doctor who has worked in their field for at least three years (as a holder of a 457 or 452 visa), and out of those three years, you spent two years employed in regional Australia.

-With the introduction of the Skilled Employer Sponsored Regional (Provisional) visa (subclass 494), due to commence on 16 November 2019, the Regional Sponsored Migration Scheme (RSMS) visa (subclass 187) direct entry (DE) stream will close to new applications from 16 November 2019.
+With the introduction of the Skilled Employer Sponsored Regional (Provisional) visa (subclass 494), which commenced on 16 November 2019, the Regional Sponsored Migration Scheme (RSMS) visa (subclass 187) direct entry (DE) stream was closed to new applications from 16 November 2019.

 Regional Employer Sponsored Scheme Visa (Subclass 494)